zaquaz/integrations-core/ceph/README.md

 ### Configuration

+Edit the `ceph.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to start collecting your Ceph metrics.

-Create a file `ceph.yaml` in the Agent's `conf.d` directory.
-See the [sample ceph.yaml](https://github.com/DataDog/integrations-core/blob/master/ceph/conf.yaml.example) for all available configuration options:
+See the [sample ceph.d/conf.yaml](https://github.com/DataDog/integrations-core/blob/master/ceph/conf.yaml.example) for all available configuration options:

 ```
 init_config: